How To Cover a Cake With Fondant Using the Wrap Method

 The loose outside piece will fall away, and you can ease back the opposite edge and remove the cut section from underneath.
 Be gentle as you do it, sometimes you may not have cut all the way through both layers of fondant and you don’t want to tear it.
 Cut it again with the scalpel if necessary and pull it away.

 Very gently press the edges of the fondant together with your fingers.
-Don’t overlap them, make the cut edges sit flush together.
-If the edges are slightly dry and they don’t stick, you can use a small paintbrush dipped in vodka or water (vodka is better as it dries quicker and doesn’t mark the fondant) to dampen the edges so they’ll stick.
+Don’t overlap them – make the cut edges sit flush together.
+If the edges are slightly dry and they don’t stick, you can use a small paintbrush dipped in vodka or water (vodka is better as it dries faster and doesn’t mark the fondant) to dampen the edges so they’ll stick.
 Use your fingers to rub up and down the seam until it has fully stuck together.

-“A straight line is neater than a squiggly one” – Old New Zealand proverb.
-(Not really)
+“A straight line looks neater than a squiggly one” – Old New Zealand proverb*.

-Use a knife to cut through the tape holding the waxed paper onto the board, and remove the board.
+If your paper is taped, use a knife or scalpel to cut through the tape holding the waxed paper onto the board, and remove the board.